-This is the 29th year that Mesa Water is submitting its Annual Financial Report for the Government Finance Officers Association of the United States and Canada's (GFOA) Certificate of Achievement for Excellence in Financial Reporting.
-To be awarded a Certificate of Achievement, a governmental unit must publish an easily readable and efficiently organized Annual Financial Report.
+This is the 29th year that Mesa Water is submitting its Annual Comprehensive Financial Report (ACFR) for the Government Finance Officers Association of the United States and Canada's (GFOA) Certificate of Achievement for Excellence in Financial Reporting.
+To be awarded a Certificate of Achievement, a governmental unit must publish an easily readable and efficiently organized ACFR.
 The report must satisfy both generally accepted accounting principles and applicable legal requirements.

 A Certificate of Achievement is valid for a period of one year.
-We believe that this Annual Financial Report meets the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for 2022.
-Per communication from GFOA, the award for 2021 has not been issued as of the date of this report.
-As such, it will not be included in this report.
+We believe that this ACFR meets the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for 2023.

 Preparation of this report was accomplished through the combined efforts of Mesa Water's staff.
 We appreciate the dedicated efforts and professionalism that these staff members contribute to Mesa Water.
-We would also like to thank the members of the Board for their continued support in planning and implementing Mesa Water District's fiscal policies.
+We would like to thank the members of the Board for their continued support in planning and implementing Mesa Water District's fiscal policies.